gwen-interpreter/gwen/README.md

 Gwen is a [Gherkin](https://github.com/cucumber/cucumber/wiki/Gherkin) interpreter that turns Given-When-Then steps into automation instructions and executes them for you so you don't have to do all the programming work.
-It has an abstracted [evaluation engine](https://github.com/gwen-interpreter/gwen/wiki/Evaluation-Engines) allowing any type of automation capability to be mixed in and reused.
+It has an abstracted [evaluation engine](https://github.com/gwen-interpreter/gwen/wiki/Evaluation-Engines) allowing any type of automation capability to be built and mixed in.
 [Meta specifications](https://github.com/gwen-interpreter/gwen/wiki/Meta-Features) (also expressed in Gherkin) are used to capture automation bindings and allow you to compose step definitions by mapping 'declarative' steps in features to 'imperative' steps in engines that perform operations.